BroadbandForum/usp/specification/architecture/index.md

 **R-ARC.8** - The assigned Instance Number MUST persist unchanged until the Object Instance is subsequently deleted (either by the USP Delete message or through some external mechanism).
 This implies that the Instance Number MUST persist across a reboot of the Agent, and that the Agent MUST NOT allow the Instance Number of an existing Object Instance to be modified by an external source.

-For example, the `.Interface` table with an Instance Number of 3 would be addressed with the following Path Name: `Device.IP.Interface.3`.
+For example, the `Device.IP.Interface` table entry with an Instance Number of 3 would be addressed with the following Path Name: `Device.IP.Interface.3`.

 ##### Addressing by Unique Key